yoavram-lab/Self-Replicating-Artificial-Neural-Networks/README.md

 ### Results

-The experiment results are written to an SQLite database file (generated in data/experiment_results) and updated after each generation is ended.
+The experiment results are written to an SQLite database file (generated in data/experiment_results) and updated after each generation ends.
 The structure of the results DB and the meaning of each column in the tables are explained below.

 **execution_info**: experiment execution parameters and info.
 ├── ancestor_genotye: the genotype of the ancestor, as bitstring.